 Possible applications and new technical directions

-The focus in the coming years will be on the development of production processes for solar fuels.
-In addition, researchers and industrial partners in the solar thermal power plant or aerospace industries will find ideal conditions for tests using full-size components in Synlight.
+The focus in the coming years is on the development of production processes for solar fuels.
+In addition, researchers and industrial partners in the solar thermal power plant or aerospace industries can find ideal conditions for tests using full-size components in Synlight.